tldr-pages/tldr/pages/common/enscript.md

 `enscript {{path/to/input_file}} --output={{path/to/output_file}}`

-- Generate a certain output language (eg. _html_) from a file and output to another:
+- Generate a certain output language (eg. "html") from a file and output to another:

 `enscript {{path/to/input_file}} --language={{language}} --output={{path/to/output_file}}`